 MOUNTAIN VIEW, Calif., Feb.
-20, 2019 (GLOBE NEWSWIRE) — ChemoCentryx, Inc., (Nasdaq:CCXI), today announced that Thomas J. Schall, Ph.D., President and Chief Executive Officer, will present at the 8th Annual SVB Leerink Global Healthcare Conference on Thursday, February 28, 2019 at 10:30 a.m.
+19, 2020 (GLOBE NEWSWIRE) — ChemoCentryx, Inc., (CCXI), today announced that Thomas J. Schall, Ph.D., President and Chief Executive Officer, will present at the 9th Annual SVB Leerink Healthcare Conference on Wednesday, February 26, 2020 at 3:00 p.m.
 ET.
 The conference will be held at the Lotte New York Palace in New York, NY.

 ChemoCentryx is a biopharmaceutical company developing new medications targeted at inflammatory and autoimmune diseases and cancer.
 ChemoCentryx targets the chemokine and chemoattractant systems to discover, develop and commercialize orally-administered therapies.
 ChemoCentryx is currently focusing on its late stage drug candidates for patients with rare diseases, avacopan (CCX168) and CCX140.

 Avacopan is an orally-administered small molecule that is a selective inhibitor of the complement C5a receptor, or C5aR.
-Avacopan is in Phase III development for the treatment of anti-neutrophil cytoplasmic auto-antibody-associated vasculitis (ANCA-associated Vasculitis).
-In clinical studies to date, avacopan was shown to be safe, well tolerated and provided effective control of the disease while allowing elimination of high-dose steroids, part of the current standard of care.
+In the pivotal Phase III ADVOCATE trial, avacopan demonstrated the ability to induce vasculitis remission at 26 weeks and statistical superiority in sustaining vasculitis remission at 52 weeks.
+The topline safety results revealed an acceptable safety profile in this serious and life-threatening disease with fewer subjects having serious after events in the avacopan group than in the glucocorticoid-containing standard of care.
 ChemoCentryx is also developing avacopan for the treatment of patients with C3 glomerulopathy (C3G) and hidradenitis suppurativa (HS).
 The U.S. Food and Drug Administration has granted avacopan orphan-drug designation for ANCA-associated Vasculitis, C3G and atypical hemolytic uremic syndrome (aHUS).
 The European Commission has granted orphan medicinal product designation for avacopan for the treatment of two forms of ANCA-associated Vasculitis: microscopic polyangiitis and granulomatosis with polyangiitis (formerly known as Wegener’s granulomatosis), as well as for C3G.
-Avacopan was also granted access to the European Medicines Agency’s (EMA) PRIority MEdicines (PRIME) initiative, which supports accelerated assessment of investigational therapies addressing unmet medical need.

 The Company’s other late stage drug candidate is CCX140, an inhibitor of the chemokine receptor known as CCR2, which is currently being developed for patients with focal segmental glomerulosclerosis (FSGS), a debilitating kidney disease.
 The U.S. Food and Drug Administration has granted CCX140 orphan-drug designation for the treatment of FSGS.